Eastern water skink fact sheet – bunburra | Field of Mars EEC

 Scientific name – Eulamprus quoyii

-Size – About 28–30 cm long including the tail
+Size – Eastern water skinks usually grow to about 28–30 cm long including the tail.

 Where do eastern water skinks live?